-Asiha Eona is a creative movement and children’s pre-dance instructor at AMB School.
+Asiha Eona is a creative movement, children’s pre-dance, ballet, jazz, and tap instructor at AMB School.

 Born and raised in Bellevue, NE, Asiha began ballet training at age three and started competing at regional and national levels by age eight.
 She graduated from the University of Nebraska Omaha in 2014 with a degree in Accounting and Finance and has continued to teach dance since graduation.

 While trained primarily in the RAD method of ballet technique, Asiha pursued many different dance styles including tap, jazz, hip hop, and contemporary.
 She performed in Moscow Ballet’s Great Russian Nutcracker, led her high school dance team as captain her senior year, and was a Universal Dance Association (UDA) all-star.
 Asiha is a Prime Dance Team member for the Omaha Beef indoor football team.

 American Midwest Ballet company artist Amaris Giacoppo is a ballet and pointe instructor at AMB School.

 Amaris began her training in Tucson, AZ at the age of 10.
 She has extensive training in ballet, tap, jazz, modern, and lyrical dance forms.
 Growing up, Amaris spent her summers training on scholarship with the Ballet Arts school of Ballet Tucson, Pacific Northwest Ballet, and Houston Ballet.
 Before coming to AMB, Amaris has danced professionally with Milwaukee Ballet 2, Nevada Ballet Theater, Hope Stone Dance Company, and Sandra Organ’s Earthen Vessels.